Czaporka/back-up/README.md

 usage: back-up [-h] [--backups-dir PATH] [--log-file PATH]
                [--logging-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}]
                [--to-backup NAME=PATH [NAME=PATH ...]] [--config-file PATH]
-               [--archive-format FORMAT]
+               [--archive-format FORMAT] [--version] [--verbose] [--quiet]

 Utility for backing up directories.

 optional arguments:
   -h, --help            show this help message and exit --backups-dir PATH    set the directory to dump the backups to; this is the
-                        'general' backups directory, i.e. specific directories
+                        'general' backups directory, i.e. specific
-                        that you back up will have their own subdirectories in there
-  --log-file PATH       set the file to dump logs to --logging-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}
+                        directories that you back up will have their own subdirectories in there --log-file PATH       set the file to dump logs to --logging-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}
                         set logging verbosity